ultimatedotfiles/strap/README.md

         echo "hello"
       }

-  other plugins could *import* `hello.sh` and then they would be able to invoke `com::github::acme::hello` when they wanted.
+  other packages could *import* `hello.sh` and then they would be able to invoke `com::github::acme::hello` when they wanted.

-  We will cover how to import plugin library scripts soon.
+  We will cover how to import package library scripts soon.